 And in comparison, web development seems to be one of the most favorable choices.
 Here’s why people want to learn web development:

 - The average annual salary ranges from $26.533 to $109.845 (in the USA).

-- Web developers are in high demand throughout the world and the demand (alongside with average salary) is rising.
+- Web developers are in high demand throughout the world and the demand (along with the average salary) is rising.
 This offers flexibility to switch countries or choose to freelance.

 - Statistical predictions indicate that rapid growth will continue in 2019-2022.

-So, before you go and sign up for web development classes, I suggest we take a look at the variety of courses you can choose from to save money and time by learning web development online for free.
+But before you go ahead and sign up for just any web development class, I suggest we take a look at the variety of courses you can choose from to save money and time by learning web development online free.

 Coursera is a huge online course catalog where you can easily find the web development class you’re looking for.
 The courses are designed in partnership with distinguished universities and educational institutions, corresponding to the demands of the best educators and best practices.